Hospice général: The Day Care Center for Retirees

 For centuries the Hospice général helped elderly persons who were without the support of a family to live out the end of their days with dignity.
 Today, because the social security retirement system and other complementary services guarantees relative financial independence for the elderly, the Hospice général is deeply committed to maintaining seniors’ social connections through its Day Care Center for Retirees (Centre d’animation pour retraités, CAD).
 CAD is involved with the different municipalities, mainly as part of the network of associations offering activities designed for seniors.
 It plays a role as a facilitator, providing advice on how to diversify such activities, etc.

 La Nouvelle Roseraie

-Located in magnificent natural setting, La Nouvelle Roseraie is available to seniors wanting to engage in outdoor activities, enjoy a change of scenery, or simply relax at a reasonable price but in quality accommodations.
+La Nouvelle Roseraie is available to seniors to engage in outdoor activities, such as enjoying a change of scenery, or relaxing in quality accommodations.

 The Hospice général's Governing Body

 The Hospice général is an independent establishment that is strictly supervised by the State of Geneva and has legal personality.